Cooling Tower Efficiency: Formula, Psychrometric Principles, and Real-World Optimization

 This guide is your complete playbook for:

-- Calculating real efficiency (not just textbook numbers)
+- Real efficiency calculation (NOT just textbook numbers)

 - Diagnosing hidden losses with field data